 If you are already a student at CIS, we require the following documents:

-- A personal statement explaining your reasons for applying (max 1 A4 page).
+- A personal statement explaining your reasons for applying - stating clearly which of the three scholarship types you are applying for (Academic, Arts, Sustainability) (max 1 A4 page).

-- 6 February 2018 at 12:00 (noon): Application deadline.
-Interested applicants should apply through the link to the right indicating the application is for a scholarship.
-There is space to indicate this at the end of the application form where it reads: If you have any comments or additional information to provide, please enter that here.
+- 1st February 2019 at 12:00 (noon): Application deadline.
+Interested applicants should apply through the link to the right indicating the application is for a scholarship and stating clearly which of the four scholarship types you are applying for (Academic, Arts, Sustainability), There is space to indicate this at the end of the application form where it reads: If you have any comments or additional information to provide, please enter that here.
 Please make note of any special living arrangements.

 Quite honestly, there is nothing special you should be studying.
 Our exams have been set by the Head of Maths and the Head of Language A to reflect what is normally taught in schools at this age.